Policies for Graduate Assistantships

 Graduate Assistants may be employed on campus for an additional 10 hours per week beyond their assistantship duties, with an overload approval.
 No individual may be employed in two capacities in the same department without an overload approval.
-International students may be limited to a certain number of hours of employment according to their visa status; these students should check with the International Education Services Office, 3117 Mitchell Building, phone 301-314-7740.
+International students may be limited to a certain number of hours of employment according to their visa status; these students should check with International Student and Scholar Services, 3117 Mitchell Building, phone 301-314-7740.

 Domestic students who are GAs and who wish to hold more than one position on campus may do so only if the second position is paid on an hourly basis with Labor & Assistants funds (subcode 2075).
 This policy is necessary to avoid complications concerning benefits.
 For such individuals, the only benefits allowed are those associated with the graduate assistantship.

 Additional Employment: Off-Campus